9 Tips on how to take great pictures during (magic) shows

 - Don’t just take photos and videos of only the magician; capture some reactions shots of the children as well.
-Mr Bottle’s show has about 6 to 10 interactions per minute.
+Mr Bottle’s Birthday Magic show has about 6 to 10 interactions per minute.
 In other words, the children may be laughing, screaming, pointing, participating and answering questions 6 to 10 times per minute.
 So you can get lots of reactions shots!

 - Understand those reactions are and when your child is participating.
 Mr Bottle will email you the acts of the show when you enquire so you know when the birthday child is helping for the magic show.